 |Syllabus and reading list|

 |Questions about registration and admission|

 Students attending courses in English at the University of Gävle are required to attend class in order to receive a passing grade.
-Studying English at our college does not only involve obtaining subject knowledge, but also improving one’s ability to speak and write in English, and this can only take place if students meet their teachers and actively participate in the instruction.
-Furthermore, the first two modules feature live, face-to-face, student-teacher and student-student interaction, and these live sessions are examination seminars according to the syllabus (kursplan).
-For these reasons, we require attendance, with only minor exceptions.
-To pass the course, students must attend and actively participate in at least eight meetings in each of the two modules, “Sociolinguistics and Second Language Acquisition” and “Literature and Literary Theory”.
+You will have scheduled online meetings once a week, every week (see “Course timetable”).
+Studying English at our college does not only involve obtaining subject knowledge, but also improving one’s ability to speak and write English, and this can only take place if students meet their teachers and actively participate in the instruction.
+Failure to participate in seminars will also make it impossible to attain some of the course objectives.
+For these reasons, we require attendance, with only minor exceptions, to pass the course.

 Cheating and plagiarizing are serious academic offences, which result in failing the module in question and being reported to the university’s disciplinary board.
 To learn about plagiarism and get basic information on how to avoid it, please read this material in Swedish or English.

 You will also be asked to take a plagiarism test on Canvas before you can access any of the course material.

 The course is given by the Faculty of Education and Business Studies

 Registration for exams, including re-takes, is mandatory.
 You can register for exams via Ladok.
 You need to register at least ten days before the exam date.
 If you didn't register in time, you can not take your exam.
 No exceptions are made from this rule, we do not accept registrations when the deadline is passed.

 If you are a distance study student and want to take your exam off-campus, you need to apply to do so at least three weeks prior to the exam date.